Heating & Cooling

 Air Conditioning Check: Watch out for wires

 Sometimes an HVAC system can be compromised when clearing your property of weeds.
 Exercise caution when using a weed whacker around an outdoor unit because it can lead to clipped wires.
 Homeowners, be mindful as you approach the unit for wires out of place.
-If there are any, please contact your local certified HVAC tech.
+If you spot any when HVAC troubleshooting, please contact your local certified HVAC tech.

 Air Conditioning Check: Fun fact

 When the temperature becomes unbearable outside, homeowners are encouraged to keep their curtains and blinds closed on the west side of their home since this is normally where the sun shines and traps heat within the home.
-Small actions like closing the curtain can keep the HVAC system operating smoothly and in top condition for many years.
+When HVAC troubleshooting, even small actions like closing the curtain can keep the HVAC system operating smoothly and in top condition for many years.